 Hostel accommodation includes a pillow and fitted sheet on the mattress.
 Please bring your own sleeping bag and towel.

-There is a $20 dollar fee that serves to honour presenters and pay them for their time and efforts.
+There is a $100 cash fee that serves to honour presenters and speakers and cover their expenses (payable upon arrival)